notrueindian/jekyll/parliament-of-knives.md

 ![](/assets/panorama-2580527_1920.jpg)

 (This is a living document.
-It is still a work-in-progress.
+The game is still a work-in-progress.

+Current To Do List:

  - [ ] A concrete Example of Play
  - [ ] More fleshed out Facilitator section
  - [ ] Switching goals/objectives from parties to players
  - [ ] Adding a soft murderizing option in the form of Blackmail

-This currently version 1.1 and is the most updated version available on the internet.)
+This currently version 0.6 and is the most updated version available on the internet.)

 ## Introduction